-▶ Wear safety footwear or safety gumboots, e.g. Rubber The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
-Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance and has therefore to be checked prior to the application.
+Personal protection ► Safety glasses with side shields Chemical goggles.
+Eye and face protection Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
+Skin protection ▶ Wear chemical protective gloves, e.g. PVC. ▶ Wear safety footwear or safety gumboots, e.g. Rubber The selection of suitable gloves does not only depend on the material, but also on further marks of quality which vary from manufacturer to manufacturer.
+Where the chemical is a preparation of several substances, the resistance of the glove material can not be calculated in advance Hands/feet protection and has therefore to be checked prior to the application.
 The exact break through time for substances has to be obtained from the manufacturer of the protective gloves and has to be observed when making a final choice.
-Personal hygiene is a key element of effective hand care.
-Body protection See Other protection below Other protection ► Overalls. ► P.V.C. apron. ► Barrier cream.
+Personal hygiene is a key element of effective hand care. ▶ Polyethylene gloves See Other protection below Body protection Overalls.
+Other protection P.V.C. apron.
+Barrier cream.